1901–02 Minnesota Golden Gophers men's basketball team

 The 1901–02 Minnesota Golden Gophers men's basketball team represented the University of Minnesota in intercollegiate basketball during the 1901–02 season.
 The team finished the season with a 15–0 record and claimed the national intercollegiate championship as well as the overall amateur basketball championship of the United States..

-The team was also later retroactively named national champions by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The team was also later retroactively named national champions by the Helms Athletic Foundation and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.